ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 ## OrderBy in a Map-Reduce Index

-Simlarly to its behavior under a non-sharded database, [OrderBy](../indexes/querying/sorting) is used in an index or a query to sort the retrieved dataset by a given order.
+Similarly to its behavior under a non-sharded database, [OrderBy](../indexes/querying/sorting) is used in an index or a query to sort the retrieved dataset by a given order.